 • Intensive, home-based case management emphasizing a continuum of care

-• Home-based alcohol and other drug addiction (AODA) counseling, emphasizing relapse prevention
+• Home-based substance use disorder counseling, emphasizing relapse prevention

-• A multi-disciplinary approach that incorporates parents, peers, school personnel, outpatient substance addiction and mental health providers, support groups, and advocacy services
+• A multi-disciplinary approach that incorporates parents, peers, school personnel, outpatient substance use disorder treatment programs, mental health providers, support groups, and advocacy services

 Services are provided at no cost to the family.